Fibromyalgia is a long-term condition that causes pain and tenderness throughout the body.

 Talking therapies such as CBT aim to alter the way a person thinks about things and may help tackle fibromyalgia in a more positive way.
 Psychotherapy can also help someone with fibromyalgia help understand and deal with their thoughts and feelings.

-There is little evidence to show that alternative treatments such as acupuncture, massage, and aromatherapy help with fibromyalgia.
-However, these methods might help with relaxation and stress.
+Alternative treatments such as acupuncture, massage, and aromatherapy may also help with relaxation and stress.

-Participating in regular exercise is one of the most effective ways that fibromyalgia flares can be avoided and pain can be managed.
+Participating in regular exercise is one of the most effective ways to avoid fibromyalgia flares and manage pain.

 Fibromyalgia can cause widespread pain, fatigue, and stiffness.
 Symptoms tend to occur in periods of flares.

 Physical and emotional stress are the most common triggers of fibromyalgia flares.
 Other triggers include lack of sleep, weather changes, and hormone imbalances.